 The military positioned the MCR1 ‘Biscuit Tin’ radios, behind enemy lines, so that ’civil broadcasts’ such as political speeches and news could be received from Britain.
 The MCR1s were specifically designed to be used by the Army and Special Forces(9).
 They were developed by Philco in 1943(10) and in just two years around 30000 had been manufactured.
 The name “Biscuit Tin” came from the fact that this radio’s components: receiver, power supply, and coil packs, were in fact delivered to users within an actual biscuit tin (bare metal without any markings).

-Each of the above pieces of radio broadcasting equipment that I have discussed is available for you to view, in the archives of the National Media Museum in Bradford.
+Each of the above pieces of radio broadcasting equipment that I have discussed is available for you to view, by appointment, in our archives here in Bradford.

 - Retrieved from www.coutant.org/stc4017c/index.html

 - Golden Age TV Recreations, Equipment for hire.
 Retrieved from www.golden-agetv.co.uk/equipment.php?ProducerID=40

 - General Purpose Amplifier, GPA/1 (PDF).
 Retrieved from www.bbceng.info/ti/eqpt/GPA_1.pdf

 - Radio Workshop, Civilian Wartime Utility Radio.
 Retrieved from www.radio-workshop.co.uk/civilian.shtml

 - Classicwireless.co.uk, Murphy Radio Model AD94 From 1940.
 Retrieved from www.classicwireless.co.uk/Murphy_AD94.htm